Isabel Dodge Sloane

 Isabel Dodge Sloane and her husband separated in 1928 and divorced in 1929, after which she substantially expanded her involvement in horse racing.
 Keeping her married name, Isabel Dodge Sloane owned homes in Locust Valley on Long Island and on Park Avenue, but in 1929 she purchased an 850 acre property in Upperville, Virginia that she called Brookmeade Farm and entered the horse breeding part of the business.
-Although she hired top level farm managers, Ms Sloane learned the intricacies of the breeding business.
+Although she hired top level farm managers, Sloane learned the intricacies of the breeding business.
 In a 1939 article in the New York World-Telegram, feature writer Elliott Arnold wrote that there wasn't a man in the business who knew more about Thoroughbreds than Isabel Dodge Sloane.

-Sloane's Brookmeade Stable won many of the major graded stakes race in the United States including each of the American Classic Races.
-In 1934 she became the first woman to lead the American owners' list when she won the Kentucky Derby with future the Hall of Fame colt Cavalcade and the Preakness Stakes with High Quest.
+Sloane's Brookmeade Stable won many of the major graded stakes races in the United States including each of the American Classic Races.
+In 1934 she became the first woman to lead the American owners' list when she won the Kentucky Derby with future Hall of Fame colt Cavalcade and the Preakness Stakes with High Quest.
 In 1951, she became one of only three women to ever be the Guest of Honor at the annual testimonial dinner of the Thoroughbred Club of America.
-In 1954, she was elected Vice-President of the Virginia Thoroughbred Association.
+In 1954, she was elected vice-president of the Virginia Thoroughbred Association.

 In 1959 Sloane captured the Belmont Stakes with another future Hall of Famer, Sword Dancer, then the following year her third Hall of Fame inductee, the filly Bowl of Flowers, was voted the 1960 U.S. Champion two-year-old filly and then U.S. Champion three-year-old filly in 1961.
 Isabel Dodge Sloane died the following year at the age of sixty-six.